jonnylee777/Optimal-ish-2048/experiment_results.md

 positions it vanished completely.
 The apparent effect was its comparison group drawing 3 successes out of 224 when its true rate is 3.66 percent.

-### The result: training longer makes the endgame worse
+### The result: training longer makes the endgame worse:

 Measuring conversion at every training checkpoint revealed that the relationship is not what everyone assumed.